WordPress/gutenberg/packages/block-editor/src/components/media-upload/README.md

 ### value

-An object or an array of objects that contain media ID (`id` property) to be selected by default when opening the media library.
+Media ID (or media IDs if multiple is true) to be selected by default when opening the media library.

-- Type: `Object|Array`
+- Type: `Number|Array`
 - Required: No
 - Platform: Web